-When it comes to direct spend, three-way matching (automated or not) is much more complex.
+Three-way matching (automated or not) is very complex.
 Companies need to look at what was ordered, what’s on the receipt, and what has actually been fulfilled.
-Partial shipments are common, and they lead to partial receipts as well as multiple receipt transactions that need to go to one voucher or invoice.
-75% to 85% of invoices match for most organizations, but if they still require manual oversight because of partial shipments, the time spent matching invoices that don’t have any issues is not beneficial—it’s just lost time.
+Partial shipments are common, and they lead to partial receipts as well as multiple receipt transactions that must go to one voucher or invoice.
+About 75 percent of invoices match for most organizations, but if they still require manual oversight because of partial shipments, the time spent matching correct invoices is not beneficial—it’s just lost time.

 For many companies, three-way matching consists of matching a supplier invoice, the supplier’s packing slip, and their own PO.
 The risk of this method is that two of these documents come straight from the supplier.
 Companies may do this for many reasons, including the ‘we’ve always done it this way’ justification.
 Unfortunately, the invoice and packing slip are likely built off each other and, therefore, if one contains an error, the other likely does too.
 When companies have an ERP system they trust, they can start at the source, ensuring that the PO receipt and the invoice match.